Pandemic relapse spells trouble for India’s middle class

 Decades of progress in alleviating poverty are imperiled, experts say, and getting growth back on track hinges on the fate of the country’s sprawling middle class.
 It’s a powerful and diverse group ranging from salaried employees to small business owners like Babu: many millions of people struggling to hold onto their hard-earned gains.

 The outbreak of the pandemic triggered the worst downturn since the Great Depression of the 1930s and as it gradually ebbs, many economies are bouncing back.
-The World Bank foresees 5.6% global growth for 2021, the best since 1973.
+The World Bank foresees 5.6 percent global growth for 2021, the best since 1973.

-India’s economy contracted 7.3% in the fiscal year that ended in March, worsening from a slump that slashed growth to 4% from 8% in the two years before the pandemic hit.
+India’s economy contracted 7.3 percent in the fiscal year that ended in March, worsening from a slump that slashed growth to 4 percent from 8 percent in the two years before the pandemic hit.
 Economists fear there will be no rebound similar to the ones seen in the U.S. and other major economies.

 “Coronavirus was the latest in a series of blows to hit India’s economy in recent years,” said Mahesh Vyas, chief executive at the Center for Monitoring the Indian Economy (CMIE).
 “But the shocks brought on by the virus have had a very debilitating effect on the economy and I fear it is going to be long lasting.”